Family Emergency Planning Help

 This site provides valuable information on emergence preparedness.

-FEMA has a special section on its website for children: http://www.fema.gov/kids/index.htm This section tells children what to do in a national security emergency or terrorism event.
+FEMA has a special section on its website for children: https://www.fema.gov/emergency-managers/individuals-communities/children.
+This section tells children what to do in a national security emergency or terrorist event.

 Minnesota Department of Health